wp-property/wp-property/readme.txt

 * Added filter which adds admin domain to the whitelist of hosts to redirect to, in case, admin and site domains are different.
 * Added Chinese language to available address localizations.
 * Fixed showing values for Multi Checkbox attributes on All Properties page ( Admin Panel ) and on Front End.
+* Fixed default overview on All Properties pages.
+There was a potential issue when trashed properties were shown on default overview.
 * Fixed warnings on Property saving process which prevent loading page.
 * Fixed the bug when UsabilityDynamics Admin Notices could not be dismissed.